 In December we explored research and practice, and in January we are looking at the various roles researchers play– and the skills and mindsets needed to play them successfully.
 In June and July we are focusing on careers.
-This post bridges both topic areas, with tips about how to mentor other adults for academic and career success, whether they are students or novices on a project team.
+This post bridges these topic areas, with tips about how to mentor other adults for academic and career success, whether they are students or novices on a project team.
 Also see this video interview with Dr. Gary Burkholder.

 For those of us who mentor students who have significant professional experience, we recognize that mentoring them is a different kind of experience from mentoring younger students who don’t yet have similar experience.
 While most traditional students go directly from their bachelor’s degree programs to graduate school, the majority of non-traditional students have a gap in time during which they tend to establish careers and raise families.
 Therefore, many of these students have a significant gap between the time they graduate and when they return to school to pursue advanced degrees.
 This gap can yield mentoring challenges and opportunities because, at a minimum, such students might need to re-acclimate to academic study.
 Below we share some of our collective experiences with mentoring working adult professionals and late-returning students.

 - There may be much more anxiety with respect to graduate study.
 Students who have been out of school for some time will likely be anxious about their ability to be successful in graduate school.
 When we work with such students, we take this into account and spend the time necessary to help calm their fears.
 This approach includes more use of video conferencing and other modes of real-time communication to establish rapport and develop a close working relationship.
 Having direct access to mentors can be calming to many students.
 We also try to find ways to connect current social science controversies and research experiences to life experiences.